Holidays

 Pumpkin cookies

-Pumpkin cookies are soft, spiced and perfect to add to your Thanksgiving cookie collection.
+Soft, tender and filled with warm spice, they taste like pumpkin bread in bite-size form.
 To make them, start by mixing 1 cup of canned pumpkin with 1 cup of sugar, 1/2 cup of melted butter, 1 egg and 1 teaspoon of vanilla extract.

 In another bowl, combine 2 1/2 cups of flour, 1 teaspoon of baking powder, 1/2 teaspoon of baking soda, 1 teaspoon of cinnamon and a pinch of salt.
 Fold the dry ingredients into the wet mixture, then drop spoonfuls of dough onto a baking sheet.
 Bake at 350°F (175°C) for 12-15 minutes.